kvinzheng/youtube-project/README.md

 );
 ```

 This is my api object.
+Notice that my api's role only make network request. api doesn't do any logic of fetching data or manipulating data

 <img src="./src/assets/api-object.png" width="600" />

-This is what my thunk with extra argument looks like
+This is what my thunk with extra argument looks like.
+I use my thunk to create three stages: PENDING, FULFULL, and REJECT

 <img src="./src/assets/thunk.png" width="600" />

 I hope you had a good time when reviewing this app.
 I am always open to any feedback.